Juxtaposedwords/dotfiles/README.md

   * 20 - enviornment tinkering/setting up the package manager and installing packages
   * 30 - configuring UI tools intalled in level 20

+###Bashrc.d
+* Contains a collection of bash profile information
+* files in this directory are named in the format: "[level]-desictription].bash"
+  * 00 - directories, applies to all distros
+  * 10 - tinkering(Homebrew or loading custom scripts)
+  * 50 - programming enviornments based off rbenv
+  * 80 - bash aliases
+  * 99 - a catch-all, has to go last situation

 # Installation
 ```bash